mao-code/CS5470_SYSML/assignment_2/README.md

    - Answer to the MCQs using the format – section, MCQ #, answer.
 [10%]

 2. **Code including:**
-   - scheduler.py file with the CFS scheduler.
+   - scheduler.py file with the CFS scheduler and client benchmark result.
 If you modify the vLLM server script, attach it as well.
 We will execute your server script.
 [40%]
+      - 40 points (full points) if the P99 TTFT is lower than 8000ms.
+      - 10 points will be deducted for each second exceeding 8000ms for P99 TTFT.

 3. **Data files with benchmark results** [10%]